Residential Insurance: Homeowners and Renters

-If you are unable to find an insurance company that will sell you a homeowners or renters policy because you do not meet their eligibility requirements, or if you cannot find certain coverage, such as fire or flood insurance, you can turn to special insurance programs.
+If you are unable to find an insurance company that will sell you a homeowners or renters policy because you do not meet their eligibility requirements, or if you cannot find certain coverage, such as fire or flood insurance, there are special insurance programs you should consider.
 They include:

 The FAIR Plan is an association of all property insurers licensed to conduct business in California.
 It is designed to make property insurance more readily available to people who have difficulty obtaining it from private insurers because their property is considered “high risk.”

 The FAIR Plan offers a standard fire insurance policy for both the structure and contents.
 This is a basic property policy that has coverage limitations.
 No coverage is provided for liability or coverage for other perils such as burglary.
 Read the policy carefully for a detailed description of coverages.
-A "wrap around" policy or other supplemental coverage offered by private insurers should also be considered when purchasing a FAIR Plan policy.
+An “Excess” or “Differences in conditions” policy or other supplemental coverage offered by private insurers should also be considered when purchasing a FAIR Plan policy.
 Be sure to discuss these coverages with your agent or broker.

 California FAIR Plan

 3435 Wilshire Boulevard

 Insurance coverage for losses resulting from floods is generally not provided in a homeowners or renters policy.
 In 1968, Congress created the National Flood Insurance Program (NFIP) in response to the rising cost of taxpayer funded disaster relief for flood victims and the increasing amount of damage caused by floods.